 He didn’t.
 He just sat perched quietly on the piece of sealed tree branch and stared back at me.
 Lotta help you are, bird.
 Arlough, whose mind often reminds me of a hummingbird’s sudden flitting, once asked me how I knew it was a male.
 I was busy doing something else and just answered the first thing that popped into my mind: “Because if it was a female, they’d never have caught it with its mouth closed.”
 Cracked him up, and after we both stopped snarfling, we agreed it was the best possible answer.
 We also agreed we’d keep that answer pretty much between us.

 I was troubled.
 Glennis Witherspoon wasn’t someone I considered a pal, but we’d been at least professionally friendly for most of the time since we first met.
-We didn’t travel in the same social circles.
+However, we didn’t travel in the same social circles.
+Trying to come up with her rationale in seeking me out right now, of all times of the year, had as much chance as my successfully learning trapeze performance online.
+Maybe less.

 But I’m no hermit.
-Glennis has always known where – or at least how – to find me at any point.
+I’ll meet any friend, or anyone referred by a friend, at hat’s drop.
+If coffee’s involved, I’ve been known to toss the tam o’ shanter myself.
+The point: Glennis has always known where – or at least how – to find me.

 “Eagle Online, this is Glennis.”